OXIDprojects/oxid-flow-sass/README.md

 You need [node](https://nodejs.org/), [grunt](http://gruntjs.com/), [bower](http://bower.io/) and [libsass](http://libsass.org/) (sassc) to run the build process.

-Install node dependencies with `$ npm install` and frotnend dependencies with `$ bower install`.
+Install node dependencies with `$ npm install` and frontend dependencies with `$ bower install`.

-Inside `package.json` configure the `oxidtheme` path to which directory you want to copy the built CSS.  (see `grunt/tasks/copy.js` taks `copy:oxid`).
-We usally have the OXID and Theme code in seperate directories, see the folder structure below.
+Inside `package.json` configure the `oxidtheme` path to which directory you want to copy the compiled CSS (see `grunt/tasks/copy.js` taks `copy:oxid`).
+We usally have the OXID and theme code in seperate directories, see the folder structure below.

-Use `$ grunt` to build complete project, or `$ grunt watch` to listen for changes.
+Use `$ grunt` to build the CSS or `$ grunt watch` to listen for changes.

 ### Folder strucutre

-For a more convenient deployment/building we usually store the Sass workflow outsite the actial OXID theme folder and copy the built CSS into the OXID `out/<theme>/` folder with grunt.
+For a more convenient deployment/building we usually store the Sass workflow outsite the actual OXID theme folder and copy the compiled CSS into the OXID `out/<theme>/` folder with grunt.

     ├── README.md
     ├── deploy/